mitrefccace/aserver/README.md

 ASERVER is a server that provides a RESTful Web Service API to the ACE database for agent information.

 #### Note: Data in this file are fake.
-Data are included here for documentation purposes only.
+Data is included for documentation purposes only.

 ### SSL Configuration
 1. ACE software uses SSL which requires a valid key and certificate